LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 ### Test it yourself:

 Set up a DAW with 16 tracks, each containing the exact same content.
 Turn tracks 2-16 down 10 dB.
 Listen to the first track soloed.
-Add the next track with a delay of 1ms—that doesn't sound very nice.
+Add the next track with a delay of 1 ms—that doesn't sound very nice.
 Keep adding more tracks at random delay values of 1–15 ms. If you were to solo any two of them together, you would hear a comb filter, but all of them together creates a kind of spacious effect.
 The comb filter isn't gone—there's just more of it at random intervals producing a more diffuse sound.